yast/yast-installation/doc/control-file.md

 developers the ability to change the installation behavior and customize various settings without the need to change and re-build YaST packages.

-The control files for the various SUSE products are maintained out of the YaST development trees and include separate internal and product specific packages.
+The control files for some SUSE products are maintained at yast2-installation source tree in directory `control`.

 Configuration
 -------------